susanopen/Fighter-Star/README.md

 Welcome!
 This is the Fighter Star program repository.
 My name is Susan.
-I am an independent journalist in China also, interested in civil technology and digital rights.
+I am an independent journalist in China and interested in civil technology and digital rights.

 In China, more and more independent writers and citizen journalists emerge and conduct high-quality articles, but lack of promotion channel and fund for their continuous works.
 Fighter Star platform try to engage more readers and organizations to support them by crowdfunding; at the same time, the readers and donators can enjoy the constant high-quality articles and reports.
 If it can become a system, it will be win-win.